jessica-toth/user-research/Monarch.md

 ## Architect your budget
-Budgetting can be a controversial topic.
+Budgets can be a controversial topic.
 But in case you **are** into them, Monarch offers you features to both budget and forecast.

 ## Budgeting
 In the Budget tab, you are offered two ways to think about this money management strategy: Income + Expenses.